aguo312/Discussion-Forum/README.md

 ## Future Features

+(still learning how to implement these)

-- Storing encrypted password into the database
+- Storing encrypted password into the database instead of the plaintext password
-- Persistent login
+- Persistent login for a set amount of time